 Home Alive is a Seattle-based anti-violence organization, started in 1993, offering empowering self-defense classes on a sliding scale.
 We see our work as integrated into larger social justice movements, recognizing how violence is often perpetuated through oppression and abuse.

 We are excited to offer our innovative, participatory curriculum to everyone looking to build a world free of violence.

-In the face of this looming assault, with harassment and abuse already ramping up around the country, the need for politicized self-defense is greater than ever.
-Home Alive continues to offer our curriculum anti-copyright and free of charge on this website, and we strongly encourage you to use and share it with friends.
+Home Alive offers our curriculum anti-copyright and free of charge on this website, and we strongly encourage you to use and share it with friends.
 Share all or part of what you find here with your organizations, classrooms, and workplaces.
-And please contact us for support in bringing Home Alive’s curriculum into the places it is most needed.

 Learn about Home Alive’s fundamental principles and history as we have evolved over the last two decades.
 Connect with other anti-violence resources, including community organizing, skill-building, healing and self care.
 And find our curriculum with activities and exercises we use in our classes.

 To become a Home Alive instructor, instructors-in-training underwent an intensive 32-hour training, which incorporated anti-oppression topics as well as hours of focused practice with all of our physical and verbal skills.
 This training was followed by many hours of teaching under the mentorship of an experienced Home Alive instructor, who would give constructive feedback and observations.
 Obviously, reading descriptions on a website cannot replace the experience of hands-on training and practice.
 With that limitation in mind, here are some suggestions for how you might get the most out of this site: